Diwas2055/Diwas2055/README.md

 - 🔭 I’m currently working as a Backend Developer

-- 📚 I’m a student at the Tribhuvan University, Nepal.
+- 📚 I study at the Tribhuvan University, Nepal.

 - 👯 I’m looking to collaborate on Projects, Tech Articles